-Charge #1: (Select Only 1 Violat ion per Charge) Charge #2: (Select Only 1 Violation per Charge)
+Charge #1: (Select Only 1 Violation per Charge) Charge #2: (Select Only 1 Violation per Charge)

-SpeedingMPH in a MPH Zone 0
+Speeding MPH i in a MPH Zone 0

-Other: Ŭ
+Other: 2A 2A

 In Violation of WV State Code In Violation of WV State Code

-Municipal 13 Municipal
+0 14

-Ordinance Code or Ordinance Ref # Ordinance
+(iii) Municipal 100 (iii) Municipal

 Citations contain a "Violator Responsibility" section.
 In this section, the issuing officer must include a date by which the violator must appear in court.
 This needs to be an actual date, not a range or ambiguous deadline such as "within 5 days".
 If the violator does not appear on or before the date indicated on the citation, the court may, after waiting 90 days, notify the DMV of such failure and request that the violator's driver's license be suspended for failing to appear using the Universal Suspension/Compliance Form.
-A sample of the form is included in Appendix A.
+The form is available in the Resource Library of the WVML Database's Municipal Court Forum.

-VIOLATOR RESPO NSIBILITY I Understand that I Have to Appear, On or Before (Date) Court Name and Address Court Phone Court Name and Address I Promise to Contact the Above Listed Court within the Time Specified.
-Failure to Appear Will Result in the Suspension of Court Phone
+\ \ 5 VIOLATOR RESI PONSIBILITY I Understand that I Have to Appear, On or Befo ore, (Date) Court Name and Address Court Phone I Promise to Contact the Above Listed Court within the Time Specified.
+Failure to Appear Will Result in the Suspension of Driver's License.
+Violator Signature - Not an Admission of Guilt

-If a defendant whose license is suspended for Failure to Appear contacts the court and obtains a new court date, the clerk should send a Verification of Satisfaction again using the Universal Suspension/Compliance Form.
+If a defendant whose license is suspended for Failure to Appear contacts the court and obtains a new court date, the clerk must send a Verification of Satisfaction using the Universal Suspension/Compliance Form.